Poem: Anxiously Alive

 Published on 5 April 2026 at 16:50

-This poem is a reflection.
-A moment of time in my past in the exact moment of finally understanding the importance of valuing myself, trusting myself, and listening to my nervous system.
-It was a moment where I took accountability for all my frustrations when it comes to my own infamous love-life.
-Because awareness alone is not fruitful without recognizing patterns and choosing to change them when necessary.
+This poem is a reflection—a snapshot of a past version of me, captured in the exact moment I began to understand the importance of valuing myself, trusting myself, and listening to my nervous system.
+It marks the point where I took accountability for the patterns behind my frustrations, especially in my own infamous love life.
+Because awareness alone is not enough; it only becomes powerful when we recognize our patterns and choose to change them.

-I wrote this poem so that I could always go back to this moment to remember what it felt like when I betray my own beliefs.
-This is not about anyone specific, it’s merely an amalgamation of feelings and patterns that I return to when I don’t follow my own prinicples.
+I wrote this poem as a way to return to that moment—to remember what it feels like to betray my own beliefs.
+This isn’t about anyone specific.
+It’s an amalgamation of emotions and recurring patterns I confront when I stray from my own principles.

 Art isn’t always beautiful.
-Sometimes it’s painful.
-But pain can be transformative—it can drive change.
-I am in the process of restructuring my nervous system, so please, I unapologetically urge you to excuse me, as I release my pain.
+Sometimes it’s uncomfortable.
+Sometimes it hurts.
+But pain can be transformative—it can be the very force that drives change.
+I am in the process of rebuilding, of retraining my nervous system.
+So allow me the space to do that—unapologetically—as I heal.

 Anxiously Alive